ulyxie/ulyxie/README.md

 ## The future me
 My goals include deepening my knowledge of C#, diving into game development with Unreal Engine and Unity, and returning to C++ to master it fully.

-* 🌍  I'm based in Prague, the Czech Republic
-* ✉️  You can contact me at [ulysia@proton.me](mailto:ulysia@proton.me)
-* 🧠  I'm learning container-based devops

 ### Skills

 <p align="left">